abpframework/abp/docs/en/Blog-Posts/2023-11-15 v8_0_Preview/POST.md

 1-) Create the master entity,
 2-) Create a child entity and associate it with a master entity.

 That's it!
-ABP Suite will be generating the entities, making the related configurations, establishing database relations (including the foreign key relationship), generate the UI for the master entity (with child-grids for child entities) and so on...
+ABP Suite will be generating the entities, making the related configurations, establishing database relations (including the foreign key relationship), generating the UI for the master entity (with child-grids for child entities), and so on...

 It’s already documented and you can read the documentation at [https://docs.abp.io/en/commercial/8.0/abp-suite/creating-master-detail-relationship](https://docs.abp.io/en/commercial/8.0/abp-suite/creating-master-detail-relationship).

 #### Known Issues

-* After you generated CRUD pages via Suite for the Angular UI, you should start the backend project and run the `abp generate-proxy -t ng` command in the root directory of the angular application manually.
-This is a known issue and it will be automatically done with the next version, so you would not need to run the command manually in the further versions.
+* After you generate CRUD pages via Suite for the Angular UI, you should start the backend project and run the `abp generate-proxy -t ng` command in the root directory of the Angular application manually.
+It will be automatically done with the next version, so you will not need to run the command manually in further versions.

 ### Get Profile Picture From Social/External Logins

-When a user register to an application with a social account in the first time via an external authentication provider such as Google or Facebook, his/her profile picture would be empty, because it wouldn't been configured yet.
-Therefore, after logged into the application, the user needs to change the profile picture.
+A user's profile picture would be blank when they first register for an application using a social account through an external authentication provider like Google or Facebook because it hasn't been configured yet.
+The user must update their profile photo after logging into the application.

-In this version, we enhanced this behaviour and now, we are trying to get the profile picture from the external authentication providers (for example, Google) and set it as the profile picture of the user, so the user would not need to change the profile picture after his/her first login to the application.
-If he/she wants then can change the profile picture later on and in the meantime, profile picture shown as same with the external authentication provider's.
+In order to save the user from having to change their profile picture after logging in for the first time, we have improved this behavior in this version and are now attempting to retrieve the user's profile picture from external authentication providers (like Google) and set it as their profile picture.
+Later on, if desired, he or she might modify the profile image.

 ### Switch Ocelot to YARP for the API Gateway

 Until this version, ABP Commercial was using the [Ocelot](https://github.com/ThreeMammals/Ocelot) for the API Gateway, in the [Microservice Startup Template](https://docs.abp.io/en/commercial/latest/startup-templates/microservice/index).
-Since the **Ocelot** library does not actively maintained, we have searched for an alternative and decided to switch from Ocelot to [YARP](https://github.com/microsoft/reverse-proxy) for the API Gateway.
-YARP maintains by Microsoft and actively being developed and seemed a better alternative than Ocelot and provide the same feature stack and even more.
+Since the **Ocelot** library is not actively maintained, we have searched for an alternative and decided to switch from Ocelot to [YARP](https://github.com/microsoft/reverse-proxy) for the API Gateway.
+YARP is maintained by Microsoft and is actively being developed and seems a better alternative than Ocelot and provides the same feature stack and even more.

-> We have made the all related changes in the Microservice Startup Template, and also update the documentation, which you can read [here](https://docs.abp.io/en/commercial/8.0/startup-templates/microservice/gateways).
+> We have made the all related changes in the Microservice Startup Template, and also updated the documentation, which you can read [here](https://docs.abp.io/en/commercial/8.0/startup-templates/microservice/gateways).

 ### Password Complexity Indicators (MVC & Blazor UIs)